Skip to content

 Assertions

-Assertions are quality checks that run automatically after a block completes.
-You define them directly on a block in your workflow YAML, and the engine evaluates each one against the block’s output.
-Every assertion produces a pass/fail result and a numeric score (0.0 to 1.0).
+Assertions are quality checks that run after a block completes.
+You define them directly in workflow YAML, and each assertion produces a pass/fail result plus a numeric score from 0.0 to 1.0.

 Assertions are defined on the assertions field of any block definition.
 The field accepts a list of assertion config objects: